 The Ottawa County Department of Public Health (OCDPH) continues to work with the Michigan Department of Health and Human Services (MDHHS), Michigan Department of Environment, Great Lakes, and Energy (EGLE, formerly MDEQ), Grand Haven Area Public Schools (GHAPS) and Robinson Township on a public health action plan.
 A plan was developed in response to the Statewide Testing Initiative where EGLE identified Per- and Poly- Fluoroalkyl Substances (PFAS) in the water supply well for Robinson Elementary School in Grand Haven.
 The school’s water supply well tested above the EPA Health Advisory Level (LHA) of 70 parts per trillion (ppt) for PFOS and PFOA combined.
 Immediately upon receiving the test results, GHAPS shut off all water fountains and provided the students and staff with bottled water for drinking and cooking.
 The school continues to operate on bottled water, and is working on system design for an on-site water filtration system.
+Click here for more information.
 Additionally, Robinson Township officials confirmed that similar safety steps have been taken at Township buildings in the area.

 The results of the school’s water supply well led to establishing the 120th Avenue PFAS Study Area in Robinson Township and testing sixty-six drinking water wells, one of which exceeded 70 ppt for PFOS and PFOA combined.
 Every resident who had their drinking water wells tested by EGLE and had any detection of PFAS were offered and had installed a point of use water filter.
 In response to the elevated levels of PFAS discovered in the study area private wells, EGLE conducted a hydrogeologic investigation.
 The study was conducted primarily in the area of Robinson Elementary School and the Robinson Township Fire Department (RTFD) and Township Hall to further understand the presence of PFAS in the environment and to potentially identify what caused the PFAS contamination.
-Soil and groundwater testing identified PFAS at the school and the RTFD property, which indicates a source of PFAS was likely historically released on both properties.
+Soil and groundwater testing identified PFAS at the school and the RTFD property, which indicates a source of PFAS was likely historically released at both locations.
 However, a distinct source of PFAS has not yet been identified.
 EGLE will continue to work with Robinson Township and GHAPS to fully delineate the extent of PFAS in groundwater.

 Details of the investigation results are provided below in the timeline, followed by a map showing investigation locations and highlighting sample locations in different colors based on sample results.

-Meanwhile, the school will continue to provide bottled water until a water filtration system is in place.
 Residences within the study area that had any PFAS detection in drinking water wells are using bottled or filtered water.
 With regard to PFAS in drinking water wells, drinking is the primary way PFAS can get into the body.
 Washing hands and other skin contact is not considered a health concern as PFAS does not move easily through the skin.
 If you are concerned about PFAS exposure, please contact the MDHHS toxicology hotline at 1-800-648- 6942 or visit www.michigan.gov/pfasresponse.
 Additional information about PFAS exposure and health can be found at the Centers for Disease Control and Prevention and Agency for Toxic Substances and Disease Registry at www.atsdr.cdc.gov/pfas.

 - Town Hall Meeting February 8, 2019 Presentation | Video